nolan-h-hamilton/itrigamma/README.md

 # itrigamma

-A self-contained implementation of the inverse-trigamma function, $\psi'^{-1}$, for inference on log-gamma random variables, etc.
+A self-contained implementation of the inverse-trigamma function, $\psi'^{-1}$, for analyses involving log-gamma random variables, etc.

-Written in C with fast bindings for
+Written in C with basic interfaces/bindings for:

 * **Python** (`python/citrigamma.pyx`)
 * **R** (`r/RCall_itrigamma.c`)